turingschool/mod-0-curriculum/session3/index.md

 <a name="rm"></a>
 ### 9. Remove a File (rm)

-In the past, you've probably gotten rid of files by dragging them to the trash and then emptying it, like this:
+In the past, you've probably gotten rid of files by using the `Move to trash` command or dragging them into the trash, like this:

 <img src="images/filetotrash.gif" alt="file to trash" style="height: 250px;">